Procedural rooms & Nurses Clinic

 Treatments are normally given two or three times a week.

-The cost of the PUVA treatment is bulk-billed.
+The cost of the PUVA treatment is often bulked billed, this is determined by your treating Dermatologist.

 You can find our more on Phototherapy